OCamlverse/ocamlverse.github.io/content/help_needed.md

 tags: [ecosystem]
 ---

-# Missing Pieces in the OCaml Ecosystem
+# Help Needed

-This page details the things most lacking in the current ecosystem.
+Are you looking to help the OCaml ecosystem, but not sure where to start?
-If you're looking to contribute to OCaml but not sure where to focus your attention, this page should give you some ideas of where the community thinks work is needed.
+This page should give you some ideas of where the community thinks work is needed.

 It's worth keeping in mind that making the ecosystem just a little more usable,